micahcantor/blog/content/blog/thoughts-typed-racket.md

 With TR's type-checking, I of course expect there to be reasonable compile times, but the TR compiler is still slow.
 On my laptop with a Ryzen 4500u, compiling about 1500 lines of TR from my interpreter to bytecode with `raco make` takes 14.2 seconds.
 TR does cache some compilation results, so subsequent calls are faster, but from unscientific benchmarking, just changing a comment in one file still takes 7.7 seconds to recompile after caching.

 In comparison, on my machine, compiling the around 2000 lines of Java that make up Nystrom's original implementation of Lox takes just 2.4 seconds.
-Of course a comparison like this is not at all one-to-one, and I don't expect a small compiler like TR to have the same optimizations or speed as the Java compiler, but it is nonetheless something to keep in mind when choosing an implementation language, especially for a large project.
+Of course a comparison like this isn't at all one-to-one, and I don't expect a small compiler like TR to have the same optimizations or speed as the Java compiler, but it's nonetheless something to keep in mind when choosing an implementation language, especially for a large project.

 ### Option vs. Opt

 In Racket, there is only one falsy value, i.e only one that forces the else-branch of an `if` expression: the literal `#f`.
 In contrast, every other Racket value is truthy.
 In dynamic Racket code, we often use `#f` as a stand-in for empty values, similar to returning `null` in Java.
-For example, the list find procedure `findf` returns `#f` if  the desired value is not in the list.
+For example, the list find procedure `findf` returns `#f` if  the desired value isn't in the list.

 In TR this concept is cemented with the built-in `Option` type, which is defined as the union of a type and `False`: